 The lifeguards are NOT responsible for watching children in the baby pool area.
 All children should be supervised by an adult while in this area.

 ALL INFANTS AND TODDLERS who are not yet potty trained are asked to wear RUBBER PANTS while swimming to protect our baby pool from contamination.
-These pants can be purchased for a very small charge at the Snack Shack if needed.
 If your child is not yet potty trained please do not take them in the big pool - only allowed in the baby pool only.

 Remember that NO ONE should swim alone.
 All children should be aware of the pool rules and what could happen if they are not followed.
 The lifeguards may ask children to take a swim test to ensure their safety in the pool.

 Pool Safety Rules - NO

 The CWRA Pool Deck is a smoke free environment.
 Members may smoke at the shelter and are asked to put cigarettes out in the designated containers.

 Floaty Wings for floatation

 Horseplay, pushing, shoving